StuartSul/Homemade_Neural_Network/README.md

 This is a simple neural network made without using any external libraries.
 One might find this useful in educational circumstances.

-To run training and see results, simply execute following command on terminal:
+To run network training and see results, simply execute following command on terminal:

 ```
 python3 main.py
 ```

-To tweak some hyper-parameters and use other data, you need to change some codes in main.py.
+For more custom usage, you must adapt and modify code manually.

 ---
 ### main.py